-- Books, games, puzzles or other activities for younger children (Use what you have around the house.)
+- Books, games, puzzles, small toys or other activities for younger children (Use what you have around the house.)

-- Personal Documents (Make copies of birth/marriage certificates, wills, passports, vaccination papers, credit card, license, pre-paid phone cards, etc.)
+- Personal Documents (Make copies of birth/marriage certificates, wills, passports, vaccination papers, insurance forms, credit card, license, pre-paid phone cards, etc.)

-- Cash (Small bills and change.
+- Cash (At least $50 in small bills and change.
 This is one item I slowly started to add to each month.
 If you think about it, in the event of a power outage, bank ATMs will not work, and debit and credit cards will not work at grocery stores or gas stations.)

 - Medications, extra glasses, etc. (Don’t forget to add in prescription medications, as well as medications for headaches, and other personal items if you need them.)